doubery/Davis-Anemometer-Arduino/README.md

 4. Open serial monitor with baudrate 9600

 # To-do
-Build a sketch with knx support, to build your own weatherstation https://github.com/doubery/Davis-Anemometer-Arduino-KNX
+Build a sketch with knx support, to build your own weatherstation -> follow:

+https://github.com/doubery/Davis-Anemometer-Arduino-KNX